-2. Bakelite Hard Disc Stack.
+4. Bakelite Hard Disc Stack.
 Japan: Jupiter Corp., nd [circa 1967].
 First Edition.
 Minor shelf wear, else bright and clean.
 Clear plastic lid, stack of six discs in brown and white, base in dark green and grey.
 Approx. 6" in diameter.
-Near Fine. (#9797) \$350.00
+Near Fine. (#9797) \$350.00 located in any collections.

 Early example of trade-show swag, this by one of the first removable hard-drive manufactures (following IBM and BASF).
-No other copies located in any collections.
+No other copies

 Caelus was an early IBM-San Jose spin-off in 1966, founded as the first supplier of "IBM Clone" 14 inch magnetic disks and disk packs used initially in IBM's 1311 and 2311, later including 2314 and 3330.
 The company obtained an IBM patent license, and worked with IBM to obtain special test equipment.
 Due to the "clone" nature of the disk (same materials and process as IBM) it was favored by many drive makers who had designed equipment around the properties of IBM media.
 Other suppliers [e.g. BASF a month or so earlier] often invented their own processes, and not all disks behaved exactly like IBM product, so Caelus had a short term compatibility advantage.

-3. Belloff, Mindy.
+5. Belloff, Mindy.
 Recreation of the Declaration of Independence as designed & printed in 1777 by Mary Katharine Goddard [Together with] Edited Version of the Declaration of Independence: All People Are Created Equal.
 New York: Intima Press, 2010.
 Limited Edition.
 Bright and clean.
 Document 21x16" printed in 2-color black and brown; Essays 21x16" printed in blue and red; inside an archival paper folio; hand set in Caslon & letterpress printed on handmade cotton & linen paper (paper custom made by Katie MacGregor, Maine).
 Limited edition of 100 copies.
 Fine in Fine Portfolio.
-Broadside. (#8916) \$1,500.00

-"Setting the Declaration in type was enlightening in many ways, as my thoughts throughout the process were of Mary Katharine in her print shop during the cold month of January, not having 21st century amenities.
-I could not help but wonder how Mary Katharine must have felt being entrusted to print this stunning proclamation while setting each letter of the text 'all Men are created equal.'
+Broadside. (#8916)\$1,500.00 of the text 'all Men are created equal.'
 Therefore, on July 4th, 2010, I went to press on a second unambiguous edition proclaiming 'all People are created equal'," explained Mindy Belloff.
 "Mary Katharine was an incredibly brave woman for her time.
 By her actions, she was clearly a pioneer for women's rights and freedom of the press."
-(Artist statement)
+(Artist statement) In January 1777, Congress commissioned Goddard to print the Declaration for each of the 13 newly formed colonies.
+This was the first printing to reveal the names of its signers and the first titled the Unanimous Declaration.
+Goddard, Postmistress of Baltimore and publisher of a weekly newspaper, put herself at risk for treason by printing the document and adding her name at the bottom.

+"Setting the Declaration in type was enlightening in many ways, as my thoughts throughout the process were of Mary Katharine in her print shop during the cold month of January, not having 21st century amenities.
+I could not help but wonder how Mary Katharine must have felt being entrusted to print this stunning proclamation while setting each letter